scottyeager/info_foundation/src/threefold_foundation/structure/genesis_pool.md

 ### What happened with the Genesis Pool Token

-- Most of the genesis pool tokens went to the original investors of the company who created a lot of the technology, most of these tokens are locked up and are not tradable.
+- Most of the genesis pool tokens went to the original investors of the company who created a lot of the technology (GIG), most of these tokens are locked up and are not tradable.
 This was a deal made mid 2018 and provided the ThreeFold foundation with technology and a global engineering team.
 - The other part went to ThreeFold Foundation, most of these tokens are also locked up.

 Since then part of the token have been used to